May 3, 2016

 Dr. Os Guinness

-Os Guinness is an author, a social critic, and member of the RZIM speaking team.
+Os Guinness is an author, a social critic and renowned international speaker.
 Great-great-great grandson of Arthur Guinness, the Dublin brewer, he was born in China in World War Two where his parents were medical missionaries.
 A witness to the climax of the Chinese revolution in 1949, he was expelled with many other foreigners in 1951 and returned to Europe where he was educated in England.
 He completed his undergraduate degree at the University of London and his DPhil in the social sciences from Oriel College, Oxford.

 Os has written or edited more than thirty books, including The Call, Time for Truth, Long Journey Home, Unspeakable, A Free People’s Suicide, The Global Public Square, and Renaissance.
 His latest book is Fool’s Talk: Recovering the Art of Christian Persuasion, which was published by InterVarsity Press in June 2015.